microsoft/TypeScript-wiki/Updating-TypeScript-in-Visual-Studio-2017.md

 Depending on which version you have, there are slightly different instructions for managing your TypeScript versions.
 That said, using the latest available version of Visual Studio will provide the best experience.

-## Configuring TypeScript versions in Visual Studio 2017 version 15.2
+## Setting TypeScript versions in Visual Studio 2017 version 15.2

 During installation of Visual Studio 2017 version 15.2, TypeScript 2.2 will be automatically included with the Web, Node.js, Universal Windows, or Mobile JavaScript workloads.
 TypeScript 2.1 can also be selected from the 'Individual Components' installer page.